andyfischer/rqe/docs/query_syntax.md

 This library has its own query syntax for fetching and transforming data.

-Note that we're planning to also support SQL sometime in the future.

 The syntax was inspired by various data transformation syntaxes out there, including the one used by [Sumo Logic](https://help.sumologic.com/01Start-Here/Quick-Start-Tutorials).